Digital-Banana/digital-banana.github.io/_posts/2019-12-26-js-array-maps.md

 ---

 ## Javascript Array Map
+> The map() method creates a new array populated with the results of calling a provided function on every element in the calling array.

-Javascript ES6 gave us .map(), a function that works the same as a traditional for loop but with benefits.
+Javascript map() is a function that works the same as a traditional for loop but with benefits.
 So what's different?

 ### Multiplying by two
 Let's say we want to loop over an array of numbers and multiply them by 2.
 Here's our array: